Petrikur/kukkari/README.md

 # Kukkari
 Welcome to the Kukkari Website project!
 This is a React application built using Vite as a build tool, aimed at providing an online platform for my family members to reserve the cabin, write and view notes about cabin stuff and comment on them, view a gallery of photos, and more.

-Project is currently in development and link to live project will come later.
+Project is currently in development.
 All text in app is in finnish because our family is from finland.

+## Demo
+Demo of current version is hosted [here](https://kukkari.vercel.app/#/) You must be signed in to see most of the content so feel free to create account.

 ## Features
 Here are some of the features available in this application:

 Reserve Cabin: Users can easily view the calendar and make reservation or cancel reservation on the cabin for a specific date range.

 Notes: Users can create and view notes about anything related to the cabin.
 Additionally, they can also comment on notes to engage in discussions with other users.

 Gallery: Users can view a gallery of photos of the cabin, including both interior and exterior shots and also upload new images which are stored in AWS S3.

 Own account page: Users can change password, see their reservations etc. And opt in for notifications if someone creates new reservation etc.

+Notes, Reservations and comments are updated with socket.io for real time updates.

 ## Getting Started
 To get started with this project, follow these steps: